Teacher Protection Act (TPA)

 1. Indiana Code Section 4-6-2-1.5 Discipline in Schools (Teacher Protection Act): This statute creates a stronger legal defense for teachers who are sued over school-discipline disputes.
 This statute provides qualified immunity for teachers acting in good faith to maintain discipline in our public schools and defense of teachers by the Office of Attorney General.
 The TPA is designed to end or minimize frivolous litigation brought against teachers for acts intended to preserve a learning classroom free of behavior issues.

 4. Indiana Code Chapter 20-28-11.5 Performance Evaluations: This chapter provides for the establishment of teacher performance evaluations.
 Evaluation plans must be discussed with teachers or the teachers’ exclusive bargaining representative prior to implementation.
-Additionally, evaluators must discuss the evaluation with the teacher.
+Additionally, evaluators must discuss the evaluation results with the teacher.

 In addition to information on state and federal laws applicable to you, the Office of the Attorney General is proud to give public school employees the confidence to know their actions conducted within the confines of their school discipline policies will be supported and defended by their state Attorney General.
 The TPA was passed in 2009 partly out of the concern that school insurance companies were routinely settling school-discipline lawsuits for nuisance value, and that paying settlements and not providing the teacher a legal defense served only to undermine school discipline and instill a lack of respect for the teacher’s authority.
 So that teachers would have proper legal representation in a civil lawsuit over school disciplinary actions, the Office of the Indiana Attorney General (OAG) is prepared to defend teachers and the vital public interest they serve in ensuring the best environment in our schools for a world-class education.